nrc-cnrc/MetroloPy/README.md

 ---

-Install MetroloPy with `pip install metrolopy`,
-`conda install -c conda-forge metrolopy` or add it to a uv or pixi project.
+Install MetroloPy with `pip install metrolopy` or `conda install -c conda-forge metrolopy` or add it to a uv or pixi project.

 Physical quantities can then be represented in Python as `gummy` objects with an uncertainty and (or) a unit: